 To season your skillet, you will wash it properly first with warm water and dry it thoroughly.
 You can use a tiny bit of soap on the first wash after you unpack it, and after that, you only need warm water.

 Once the skillet is thoroughly dry (wipe it again after drying to be sure), add a thin layer of lard, cooking oil, olive oil, or canola oil to the skillet as these oils are non-flavored and have a high smoke point.
 Make the whole skillet is oiled inside and out, then take a paper towel and lightly wipe any excess off.

 Heat your oven to 375° F, and once at temperature, place your skillet upside down on the middle rack.
 Have a drip tray underneath to catch any oil that drips off during the process.
 Then leave it to bake for an hour, turn the oven off, and let the skillet cool down completely.

 If you don’t have an hour to cure it, you can heat the oven to 450°F and leave it to bake for 30 minutes.

 You may need to repeat three or four times as polymerization requires multiple layers to be baked on to form the non-stick surface.

 A cast-iron skillet oven-safe temperature?
 Your cast-iron skillet will melt at around 2200°F and only start experiencing metal fatigue around 700°F, so you are in no danger of damaging the skillet during seasoning and curing.

 Once the initial seasoning is done, regular cooking and cleaning will result in more layers of fat being built up over time, so you probably won’t need to cure it again.
-However, if the skillet is left for a long time, you may find that it isn’t quite as non-stick as it was so that you can repeat the seasoning and curing process.
+However, if the skillet is left for a long time, you may find that it isn’t quite as non-stick as it was so you can repeat the seasoning and curing process.